How To Launch A Profitable Meal Prep Delivery Business

 We’re here to help you take the first steps towards making your food business dream come true.
-Let’s go!
+In the next sections we’ll look at the different kinds of meal prep business, then offer step-by-step guides to launching, marketing, and growing your meal prep business.

 What kind of meal prep business do you want to start?

 This is your first decision, and it’s a critical one.
-A lot depends on what type of business you want to start.
+A lot depends on what type of business you want to start, and what types of meals you want to offer.
 There are two main options:

 1. Ready-made meals